Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Network Load Balancer
     * Disabled by default
     * You pay charges ($) for inter-AZ data if enabled
-* Classic Load Balancer
-    * Disabled by default
-    * No charges for inter-AZ data if enabled

 #### Connection Draining

-* Feature naming
-    * Connection Draining – for CLB
-    * Deregistration Delay – for ALB & NLB
-* Time to complete "in-flight requests" while the instance is de-registering or unhealthy
+> Time to complete "in-flight requests" while the instance is de-registering or unhealthy

 * Stops sending new requests to the EC2 instance which is de-registering
 * Between 1 to 3600 seconds (default: 300 seconds)
 * Can be disabled (set value to 0)